techthumb1/Image-Based-Diagnostic-Assistant/README.md

 ## Overview

 The **Image-Based Diagnostic Assistant** is a cutting-edge web application designed to assist in diagnosing diseases from medical images.
 Utilizing advanced deep learning models, this tool provides accurate diagnostic predictions for a variety of medical conditions.
-The application features a user-friendly interface where users can upload images, receive predictions, and access detailed information about the diagnostic process.
+The application features a user-friendly interface where medical professionals or basic users can upload images, receive predictions, and access detailed information about the diagnostic process.

 ## Features